-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a Directors' report under company law.

-St Mary's Church of England Academy Trust (the Trust) operates an academy for pupils aged 4 to 11 in Mildenhall, Suffolk.
-It has a pupil capacity of 420 and had a roll of 413 in the summer 2023 school census.
+St Mary's Church of England Academy Trust (the Trust) operates an Academy for pupils aged 4 to 11 in Mildenhall, Suffolk.
+It has a pupil capacity of 420 and had a roll of 402 in the September 2024 school census.